Conventional Loan After Chapter 7 Bankruptcy

 Building Good Credit Habits During the Waiting Period

-- Keep credit card balances low
+- Keep credit card balances very low

 Hardship Exceptions

-- Losing your job
+- Losing your job through no fault of your own

-- Experiencing a medical emergency
+- Experiencing a major medical emergency

 Conventional Loan Requirements for Credit Scores